mars-project/mars/docs/source/distributed/worker-schedule.rst

 shared memory is used to store computation results.

 When an operand is submitted into a worker, it will first be queued and wait for memory allocation.
-When the memory is allocated, data from other workers or from files already spilled to disk are loaded.
-After that all data required are in memory and calculation can start.
+When the memory is allocated, dependencies' data from other workers or from files already spilled to disk are loaded.
+Once all data required are in memory, calculation can start.
 When calculation is done, the worker then put the result into shared memory cache.
 These four states can be seen in the graph below.

 .. figure:: ../images/worker-states.svg